Abdul-AA/Abdul-AA/README.md

 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/abdularo) | abdulrahman.aroworamimo@mail.mcgill.ca
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an enthusiast of fashion, fitness, and nutrition.
-Cooking and spending quality time with loved ones are my go-to activities.
+Cooking and sharing my meals with loved ones are my go-to activities 😄

 ## My Skillset